Homepage of Allan Gut

 interest are the classical limit theorems, some of which I have

-sequential approaches in the area of change-point problems.
-Some
+sequential approaches in the area of change-point problems, and shock

 around 1 1/2 years my main occupation was the writing of a textbook